Pythagoras numbers of orders in biquadratic fields: Pythagoras numbers of orders in quadratic fields

 Therefore $\sum b_i^2 = 1$, say $b_1=1$ and $b_i=0$ otherwise.
 We have $1 = \sum a_ib_i = a_1$, so the first summand is $\bigl(\frac{1+\sqrt{N}}{2}\bigr)^2$ and all the others are squares of rational integers.
 Since their sum is $7$, there must be at least four of them, which concludes the proof. \end{observation}

-To conclude this section, let us note that the effort to understand sums of squares in orders of real quadratic fields continues: See e.g.\ the already cited papers by B. M. Kim, J. Y. Kim, P.-S. Park \cite{KK, KP}; one of the present authors currently works on a paper \cite{Ra} investigating when $\sum (\O_K)^2$ contains all totally positive elements of $m\O_K$ for a given $m \in \N$.
+Let us note that while the Pythagoras numbers of real quadratic orders are known, the effort to understand sums of squares in these orders continues: See e.g.\ the already cited papers by B.\ M.\ Kim, J.\ Y.\ Kim, P.-S.\ Park \cite{KK, KP}; one of the present authors recently investigated \cite{Ra} the following question: When does $\sum \O_F^2$ contain all totally positive elements of $m\O_F$ for a given $m \in \N$ and real quadratic field $F$?